 8. 4x4ing to Kel-Suu in the Tian Shan Mountains

-Because this area sits on the border zone, you will need a special border permit to visit.
-If you hire a tour group they do all of the permit work for you.
-You just need to have your passport ready at the border crossing.
+Because the area lies within the restricted border zone, a special permit is required to enter.
+If you hire a local tour company, they’ll arrange all the paperwork - you’ll just need your passport for the two checkpoints.

 See our 10-day Kyrgyzstan itinerary, which includes the 4x4 adventure to Kel-Suu.